signaloid/C0-microSD-utilities/README.md

 When connected to a host computer, the Signaloid C0-microSD presents itself as an unformatted block storage device.
 Communication with the device is achieved through block reads and writes to a set of pre-defined addresses.
 The C0-microSD can operate in two different modes when connected to a
-host: `Bootloader` mode and `Signaloid Core` mode.
+host: `Bootloader` mode and `Signaloid SoC` mode.

 - `Bootloader` mode: This mode allows flashing new bitstreams and firmware to the device.
-- `Signaloid Core` mode: This is the built-in Signaloid C0 core, which features a subset of Signaloid's uncertainty-tracking technology.
+- `Signaloid SoC` mode: This is the built-in Signaloid C0 SoC, which features a subset of Signaloid's uncertainty-tracking technology.

 Interfacing with the C0-microSD varies depending on the active mode.

-In the `src/` folder, you will find common functions and classes for building C and Python applications that interact with the C0-microSD when the Signaloid Core mode is active.
+In the `src/` folder, you will find common functions and classes for building C and Python applications that interact with the C0-microSD when the Signaloid SoC mode is active.

 ## Using the `C0_microSD_toolkit.py` tool
 You can use the `C0_microSD_toolkit.py` Python script to configure the C0-microSD and flash new